davidlidebrandt/milestone-project-2/README.md

 * To check if the game is finished the localStorage "pairsleft" value was being decremented checked each time a pair was found.
 To make sure it decremented the value correctly a console.log message was being printed with the value.

+* The sound setting was tested by pressing the button and starting the game, both values were tested multiple times by going nack and forth and changing the order of on and off states.
+No issues were found.

+* The modals in the main window were tested by opening and closing them multiple times, all worked fine.

+* The highscores feature was tested to work properly by playing the game and scoring different scores and checking that only the highest values were being printed.
+No problems found, only the right scores are being printed.

+* The leader board feature was being tested by adding scores to the database and checking to see which values were being printed.
+No issues found, the right values were printed and only five users were shown which was the intention.